adeleporte/blog/vcoffee/content/posts/vko.md

 I hope that this post will give you some insights about what can be achieved when integrating such great solutions together, like Velocloud and Kubernetes.
 The infra/network/wan teams can now work together with the dev team to align infrastructure needs and business/dev agility.

+### *DISCLAIMER: The views and opinions expressed on this blog are our own and may not reflect the views and opinions of our employer*